Cyber Security

 Expert Cyber Security

-Why the CRA Should Be Implemented
+Why the CRA should be implemented

-How Can the CRA Be Implemented?
+How can the CRA be implemented?

 Diagram 1: Security Engineering Process (SEP)

 September 11, 2026: Manufacturers of connected products are subject to the reporting obligation (Article 14) for vulnerabilities and incidents (Article 72 (2)).
-Therefore, a vulnerability management system must be established by this date; otherwise, the reporting deadlines cannot be met.
+Therefore, a vulnerability management system must be established by this date; otherwise, reporting deadlines cannot be met.

-December 11, 2027: All CRA requirements will be fully applicable (Article 72 (2)).
+December 11, 2027: All CRA requirements are fully applicable (Article 72 (2)).

-For more information, please visit:
+For more information, visit here:

 CRA legal text | |